 In such cases, the supervised members' proposal for a course equivalent of supervised readings must include a list of readings that makes clear how the readings address the identified knowledge gap.
 In developing the proposal, the supervised member should consult with a program director or course instructor of a university graduate course in that subject.
 The proposed readings must: include a balance of current theory, empirical research, and practice; provide exposure to a range of perspectives and techniques; and incorporate contemporary, primary source material as well as textbooks and edited volumes.
 The proposed readings must also be supervised and evaluated by an autonomous practice member of the College (who may be the Primary or Alternate Supervisor) with expertise in the area.
-The supervised member for the purposes of discussion and guidance.
+The supervisor must assist the supervised member in developing the proposal and must meet regularly with the supervised member for the purposes of discussion and guidance.
 Acceptable evaluation procedures include a review paper prepared by the supervised member, or an oral examination conducted by the supervisor and one other member.
 The supervisor(s) must submit a formal evaluation report to the Registration Committee following the supervised member's completion of the training plan.